 Backpacking Halong Bay & Cat Ba Island

 We had a great time and were surrounded by some awesome people.
-It’s essential to prebook your trip and accommodation in Halong Bay; we booked a two day, two-night tour from our stay at the Central Hanoi Backpackers Hostel.
+It’s essential to prebook your trip and accommodation in Halong Bay; we booked a two-day, two-night tour from our stay at the Central Hanoi Backpackers Hostel.

 Backpacking Hue

 This is a beautiful small town offering a great break in the journey from Hanoi to Hoi An.
-One of Vietnams most royal cities, Hue is littered with impressive historic sights, delighting the inner nerd in us all!
+One of Vietnam’s most royal cities, Hue is littered with impressive historic sights, delighting the inner nerd in us all!
+There are also heaps of cool backpacker hostels in Hue with bouncing little traveller vibes.

 Backpacking Hoi An

-Nha Trang is a perfect place to let loose, get a bit wild and have some fun on the water.
-A popular water sports area with the likes of windsurfing, paragliding and jet skiing on offer; there’s enough adrenaline here to keep even the most adventurous happy.
-No need to prebook, all can be arranged from the beach.
+Nha Trang is a perfect place to let loose, get a bit wild, and have some fun on the water.
+A popular water sports area with the likes of windsurfing, paragliding, and jet skiing on offer, there’s enough adrenaline here to keep even the most adventurous happy.
+The best area to stay in Nha Trang is down the side alleys and not on the main road.
+It’s quieter, cheaper, and just more chill.

 Backpacking Mui Ne

-From Nha Trang you can head to Mui Ne which is home to one of the best beaches in Vietnam.
-You can check out the awesome sand dunes or hire a motorbike from Easy Rider for roughly thirty dollars and ride up the mountain paths to Dalat.
+From Nha Trang, you can head to Mui Ne, which is home to some of the best beaches in Vietnam.
+You can check out the awesome sand dunes or hire a motorbike from Easy Rider and ride up the mountain paths to Dalat.
+There isn’t much other than the sand dunes, beaches, and a fairy stream in Mui Ne.
+Unless you’re into kite-surfing, there is a lot of that here!

 Backpacking Da Lat (Dalat)